 An often mentioned “disadvantage” of the whole Rolleiflex 6000 system compared to other medium format cameras is that without energy the camera is “dead”.
 Honestly you will have to admit that with the capabilities of the Rolleiflex 6000 series much would not be possible with an all-mechanical system.
-After some years, I replaced the NiMH cells with Lithium polymer cells from Wiese Fototechnik in Hamburg.
-That required also a new charger.
+After some years, I use Ni-MH cells with 1300 mAh from Paepke Fototechnik in Duesseldorf (Germany).
+This requires either a new and much smaller charger from Paepke or the modification of the Rollei charger.
 Since that time, discharging cells is not an issue any more.
+The use of Lithium polymer cells was never approved by Rollei.
+DIY solutions can damage the motherboard of the camera as comprehensive knowledge on the internal voltage is required.
 Putting the camera back into the bag still switched on is not something the camera appreciates.
 As there is no automatic switch off, the battery will be discharged by the following day.
 As a careful photographer you might invest in a backup battery but I never got into a situation where I lost photos due to an empty battery.

 Compared with the available supply of used Mamiya or Hasselblad magazines, lenses and accessories, the second-hand market for the Rolleiflex 6000 system is small and it seems a lot has been sold to the US and Asia in the past.
 Good sources are Eric Hiss of Rolleiflex USA and Ffordes in Scotland.